guilleps/guilleps/README.md

 ## About Me
-I'm a developer... or something like that?
+I'm a developer
+I am very curious, which has always driven me to understand how and why things work.
+I have experience in API development with Spring Boot and JavaScript, as well as containerization with Docker and its use in CI/CD practices.
-Curiosity has always driven me to understand how and why things work.
-I’ve built backend applications with Spring Boot, handled their deployments with Docker, and created web interfaces using React or Angular, as well as mobile experiences with Jetpack Compose.
-I approach development with purpose and see every iteration—including the missteps—as a chance to improve.
+In addition, I have tried creating web pages using React or Angular, as well as mobile applications with Jetpack Compose.
+I approach development with a purpose and sometimes with the intention of learning more.
+I believe that mistakes are a great opportunity to improve and grow.

 ## Skills